-Gary is tasked with driving forward Worcestershire LEP and leading an Executive Team to support the WLEP’s ambitions and delivery of the WLEP business plan.
+Gary is driving forward the Worcestershire LEP and leading an Executive Team to support the WLEP’s ambitions and delivery of the WLEP business plan.

-From his former role as Head of Policy and Education at Herefordshire and Worcestershire Chamber of Commerce, he has brought with him a wealth of business insight and networks as well as considerable experience of Government policy and delivery.
+This builds on his previous record as Head of Policy and Education at Herefordshire and Worcestershire Chamber of Commerce, from which he has brought with him a wealth of business insight and networks as well as considerable experience of Government policy and delivery.
 Educated at the University of Wales, Cardiff, where he obtained his degree in Leisure and Recreation Management, and the University of Gloucestershire, where he studied for his postgraduate diploma in Business Administration, he previously worked for Gloucestershire County Council’s market towns and economic development arm, overseeing regeneration.

 He has extensive experience of the public sector, having worked the vast majority of his career in local government.
 Luke has established a strong track record in programme and project management, particularly in developing and implementing economic development projects, and was a key member of the team that led on developing the county’s Strategic Economic Plan.
 Educated at the University of Worcester, Luke graduated with a degree in Business Management and Information Technology.

 Phoebe joined the Worcestershire LEP team in January 2020 as the Director for Inward Investment & Partnerships.